-- Discussed the important differences between large company adoption vs small company adoption of our material - Large companies are more likely to invest into R&D or a company that has potential - Large companies are driven by institutional investors who hold large chunks of their stock.
+- Discussed the important differences between large company adoption vs small company adoption of our material

+- Large companies are driven by institutional investors who hold large chunks of their stock.
 These institutional investors are looking to measure businesses on their sustainability going forward.
 This means that these companies are setting strategic goals that revolve around sustainability and will be spending a lot of money to achieve those goals in coming years